L3Ms -- Lagrange Large Language Models: Constrained optimization for LLMs

 \subsection{Lagrange multipliers}

 We can introduce Lagrange multipliers $\lambda_{i} \geq 0$ for the constraints and obtain the Lagrangian:

 There is a rich literature connecting the Lagrangian with constrained optimization.
-Notably, the KKT conditions \citep{karush1939minima,kuhn1951nonlinear} provide sufficiency conditions for global optimality under convexity, where the solution can be obtained by finding the saddle point of the Lagrangian.
-However, these conditions are not enough for highly non-convex scenarios like ours.
+Notably, the KKT conditions \citep{karush1939minima,kuhn1951nonlinear} provide sufficiency conditions for global optimality under convexity, where the solution is obtained by finding the saddle point of the Lagrangian.
+However, these conditions are not enough for highly non-convex scenarios such as ours.

-Nonetheless, the Lagrangian is instructive in understanding the relative importance of the constraints.
+Nevertheless, the Lagrangian is instructive in understanding the relative importance of the constraints.
 For an active constraint, i.e., one satisfied with equality, the corresponding Lagrange multiplier can be non-zero; the larger its value, the more important the constraint.
 Conversely, for an inactive constraint, i.e., one satisfied with strict inequality, the corresponding Lagrange multiplier must vanish to 0.
 This is known as complementary slackness and is one of the KKT conditions.